nozbzh/LeSalon/README.md

 ## Description

 This app was built in 2 weeks in July 2015 by me, David Mulberger and Esther Banales.
-It served as our final project at the end of the immersive fullstack web development course offered by [Le Wagon](www.lewagon.com).
 It is deployed on Heroku [here](http://lesalon.herokuapp.com/product_groups?category=Fauteuils).
 Note that only the category where the link takes you has products.

 It's a high-end furniture market place where professional sellers can create an account to sell their products.